henrym11106/CSGO-autoexec/README.md

 *-remember to revert "items_game" before playing online!*

-"hl2exec.cfg" is my base config for older Source games like HL2 and TF2

 "csexec.cfg" is for CS 1.6 and CS:S - different weapons etc from CSGO
+I also have configs here tweaked for a few other games

 # HFHF